Three Men and a Truck

 Rejoice is quickly becoming known as the, "Three Men and a Truck" charity amongst people and their families living with HIV in the Province.

 Arm (left in photo) contracted the HIV at birth from his mother.
 Arm, as a young boy, benefited from Rejoice's regular visits to his family home in Mae Rim.
-Some 7 or 8 years ago, Arm asked Steve if he could help Rejoice.
+Some 16 years ago, Arm asked Steve if he could help Rejoice.
 He has been helping Rejoice ever since.

-Here is a link to a photo album, "Three Men and a Truck"charity, showing Gee, Arm and Wi at work.
+Here is a link to a photo album,"Three Men and a Truck" showing Gee, Arm and Wi at work.

 HIV Hospital Health Care Workers

 In our July 2012 newsletter we included an article entitled "Angels of the North" which paid tribute to volunteers, themselves infected with the HIV virus, who assist the doctors and nurses at various rural hospitals.
 These volunteers provide invaluable empathetic support, advising and counselling newly diagnosed HIV patients.
 Moreover, since they meet patients on a regular basis they can advise Rejoice of any serious concerns they may have with the well-being of families and especially families with children.

 Since then, the Rejoice team has joined forces with the health care workers from four hospitals, Chiang Dao, Mae Ai, Wiang Haeng and more recently Chai Prakan.
 Together, Rejoice and the HIV Health Care workers can make visits to the more remote communities, previously only possible rare occasions.